epolyzos/py_crypto_market_index/README.md

 A machine-readable citation is provided in CITATION.cff.

-## Licence
+## License

-This repository is released under the MIT License (see LICENSE).
+This repository is released under the **MIT License**.

+You are free to use, copy, modify, merge, publish, distribute, and adapt the contents of this repository for academic, policy, and non-commercial purposes, subject to the terms of the MIT License.

+While the MIT License does not legally require citation, **academic use of these data requires appropriate citation**.

 ## Disclaimer
-These files are provided for research and replication purposes.
-No warranty is provided.
-Please verify suitability for your specific application and cite the paper if you use the data.
+The data are provided for research and educational purposes only.
+Users are responsible for ensuring appropriate use and citation.

-## Contact
+## Versioning
-For questions or issues, please open a GitHub issue on this repository.
+This repository follows a simple date-based versioning convention.

+- Each public update corresponds to a new version of the data and/or documentation.
+- The file `data/LAST_UPDATED.txt` records the most recent update date.
+- Earlier versions may differ in variable definitions, coverage, or construction methods.

+Users are encouraged to record the version date used in their analysis and to ensure consistency when comparing results across updates.